JanakievskaA/Sales-data-mining/README.md

 ## Methodology

 ### 1. Exploratory Data Analysis (EDA)
-Before applying the algorithms, we explore the dataset to understand the most frequently purchased products and the distribution of transaction lengths.
-This helps in choosing appropriate parameters for the mining algorithms.
+EDA is conducted to understand the most frequently purchased products and the distribution of transaction lengths, which helps in selecting appropriate parameters for the mining algorithms.

 ### 2. Data Preprocessing
 The data is read from a CSV file stored in Google Drive.
 For Apriori, each row is converted into a clean list of items with all missing values removed.
 For FP-Growth, the data is additionally transformed into a one-hot encoded format using TransactionEncoder.